edjiang/CodeDay-Guide/1-intro.md

 Introduction to CodeDay
 =======================

-So, you've read the foreword and you're still interested in hosting a CodeDay?
+So, you've read the foreword and you're interested in hosting a CodeDay?
 Awesome!
 It's a lot of hard work, but also a lot of fun.
 If you're still not 100% convinced, here are the top few reasons to organize:

 1. Meet new friends and generally cool people; expand your network.
 2. Start a community of cool and knowledgable people who can help you out in the future.